bwiessneth/gumnut_assembler/docs/installation.rst

 Install the package with pip::

-$ pip install GumnutAssembler
+$ pip install gaspy

-After that the Gumnut assembler executable ``gaspy`` should be accessible from anywhere on your machine.
+After that the executable ``gaspy`` should be accessible from anywhere on your machine.
 Check if the installation was successful by calling it with the ``-v`` or ``--version`` argument:

 .. code-block:: console